What is Bag in Box Packaging and Why is it Becoming Less Popular?

 Use Cases for Bag in Box

-There is also a strong tradition in how cereal is marketed - preferably the Bag in Box style - that inhibits brands from pursuing other forms of packaging.
-Nevertheless, pouches are beginning to make headway at the upper end (e.g. granola) of the cereal market.
+Additionally, there is a strong tradition in how cereal is marketed, with a preference for the Bag in Box style.
+This tradition often hinders brands from exploring alternative forms of packaging.
+Nevertheless, pouches are starting to gain traction in the upper end of the cereal market, particularly with products like granola.

-Meal kits like macaroni and cheese or Hamburger Helper prefer traditional Bag in Box packaging because these types of products contain several components.
-Although it's easier to put multiple pouches and individually-packaged ingredients into a box than a pouch, the shelf ready packaging movement is resulting in changing expectations in center of store items like this as well.
+Meal kits, such as macaroni and cheese or Hamburger Helper, still prefer the traditional Bag in Box packaging due to the multiple components these products contain.
+Although it may be easier to package multiple pouches and individually-packaged ingredients into a box, the shift towards shelf-ready packaging is changing expectations for center-of-store items like meal kits.

-Finally, many frozen items may still use a Bag in Box approach, simply because it protects the product better and is easier to display in freezer sections at grocery stores.
+Lastly, many frozen food products continue to utilize the Bag in Box approach because it offers better product protection and is easier to display in freezer sections at grocery stores.

 The Bottom line